conchyliculture/TooMuchFreedom/README.md

 Just pay people well, and they'll be happier and do a better job.

 A tip should be an extraordinary token of appreciation for an extraordinary good job.
 Like it is in so many countries.

+### Roads

+Why have your red lights AFTER the actual crossing?
+This means it has to be super high up in order to be seen.

+You put STOP signs at the place you need to stop, not after the crossing, traffic lights should be the same.

+Passing on the right is absolutely terrifying.

+Biking is a death trap, it's way too easy to just accidentally end up on a highway, turning left on a 2x4 lanes intersection is terrifying.

+Cars will run over you when they "turn right on a red light".